Bears-R-Us/arkouda/MODULAR.md

 ### Adding new modules into the build process

-Adding a module from outside of the Arkouda `src/` directory requires adding the module name in the `ServerModules.cfg` file, but also requires setting the `ARKOUDA_SERVER_USER_MODULES` environment variable to a string of the full path to the module.
+Adding a module from outside of the Arkouda `src/` directory requires adding the module name in the `ServerModules.cfg` file, but also requires setting the `ARKOUDA_SERVER_USER_MODULES` environment variable to a string of the absolute path to the Chapel module.
 If multiple user modules are included, the paths must be separated by a space.
 For example, Arkouda could be built with a custom module `TestMsg.chpl` by adding `TestMsg` to a line in the `ServerModules.cfg` file and then by running the command `ARKOUDA_SERVER_USER_MODULES='/Users/path/to/TestMsg.chpl' make` in the Arkouda home directory.
+Note that for this to work, the absolute path to the `.chpl` file must be specified in the `ARKOUDA_SERVER_USER_MODULES` environment variable.

 Additionally, a `registerMe()` function is required in the module in order to make the new functionality visible to the Arkouda server.
 This function must have the `CommandMap` module in scope and must call `registerFunction()` with the server message string and function name to be called.